MarkoHaralovic/AudioClassification/README.md

     })

 13. file predictions_test_data_augpoly.py is used for generating json file predictions for main model that we have on the test data.
 The json file is saved to testing_json_file under name: augpoly78_test.json.

+14.augpoly78_test.json is json file containing predictions of our main model on the test data with treshold set at 0.5, and augpoly78_test1.json is json file containing predictions of our main model on the test data with treshold set at 0.3

+15. Main prediction json file is : augpoly78_test.json ( treshold 0.5)